 College of Health Sciences and Professions

 Students interested in transferring to majors in the College of Health Sciences and Professions must have a cumulative GPA of 2.0 or higher and may apply during the first seven weeks of each semester.
-These majors have additional selective admission requirements: exercise physiology, nursing, and social work.
+These majors have additional selective admission requirements: nursing and social work.
 Students may enter the selective majors below as pre-majors while completing the requisite courses and requirements.

 Nursing major: Pre-Nursing majors must apply during the spring semester for admission into the Nursing (BSN) major.
 Pre-Nursing majors will receive communication about how to complete the process.
 Students must complete the following requirements to be selected for the Nursing major: